EarlRamirez/snipeit_iso/README.md

 # Snipe-IT Custom ISO

-Snipe-IT (https://snipeitapp.com/)is the best open source web-based inventory system that is have ever used.
+Snipe-IT (https://snipeitapp.com/) is the best open source web-based inventory system that is have ever used.

 Spending some time on gitter.im/snipe/snipe-it, it was observed that most of the new comers run into a few challenges when trying to get up and running with Snipe-IT